-What does an unethical workplace look like?
-Your workplace could be full of unethical behavior and you may not even know it.
+What is an ethical workforce?
+More importantly, what is an unethical one?
+Your workplace could be full of unethical behavior, and you may not even know it.
 Some signs include:

-- An employee calls in sick when they are completely healthy
+- An employee calls in sick when they are physically and mentally healthy

 - A colleague misrepresents a product to a customer to meet their sales quota

-If any of the above statements are true, you may be dealing with an unethical workplace.
-Over time, these behaviors can lead to job firings, a chaotic workplace and a tarnished company reputation.
-The long-term effects and consequences of an unethical workplace environment can include a hostile workplace, conflicts of interest, misuse of the company’s internet, falsifying time and/or expense reports, lying to customers, workplace theft and corruption.
+If one or more of the above statements are factual, you may be dealing with an unethical workplace.
+Over time, these behaviors can lead to quiet quitting, a chaotic workplace, and a tarnished company reputation.
+An unethical environment’s long-term effects and consequences can include a hostile workplace, conflicts of interest, misuse of the company’s assets, falsifying time and expense reports, lying to customers, workplace theft, and corruption.

-- 21% experienced retaliation for reporting what they witnessed
+- 79% of U.S. employees reported experiencing retaliation for reporting what they saw

-4 Ways to Get on the Path to Ethical Behavior
+4 Ways to Get on the Ethical Path

 - Set Clear Expectations.

-When hiring new employees, let them know immediately what behaviors are acceptable and what behaviors are unacceptable.
-Provide them with guidelines for their interactions with co-workers, customers and anyone who does business with you.
-Give them a written code of conduct and review it with them in detail, including any ramifications for violating the code.
-Continue to train your employees and review any changes/additions to your policies at periodic junctures.
+When hiring new employees, provide guidelines for their interactions with co-workers, customers, and anyone who does business with your organization.
+Please provide them with a written code of conduct and review it in detail during the onboarding process.
+Train employees and review any changes to your policies at least once a year.

 - Become the Role Model for Acceptable Behavior.

-It has been proven that employees take their cues from the CEO on down, so employees will model their behavior based on what they see exhibited by management.
-If you expect your employees to work 50 hours a week, yet the CEO is only putting in 30, you may be creating problems keeping them on the job.
-Or, if a senior manager uses a fleet van for personal use, chances are that employees will also request personal use of the company van.
+It has been proven that employees take their cues from leadership.
+If you expect your employees to work 50 hours a week, yet the CEO is only putting in 30, you may create problems keeping them engaged or focused on the work.

 - Provide Anonymous Reporting Mechanisms.

-If an employee witnesses unethical actions, they need a safe and secure way to report it.
-Provide them with an anonymous method of reporting the behavior, either through a hotline or an internet form.
+Employees who witness unethical actions need a safe and secure way to report them.
+Please provide them with an anonymous method through a 1-800 employee concerns hotline or online form.

 - Develop an Ethics Program.

-All companies should have an ethics program, no matter the size or the culture of the organization.
-A good program includes an ethics officer or committee, a written code of conduct and a means for employees to report their concerns.
+All companies should have an ethics program, no matter the organization’s size or culture.
+A good program includes an ethics officer or committee, a written code of conduct, and a means for employees to report their concerns.

-Tim Dimoff can help your organization cultivate an ethical workplace.
-His message will resonate with the audience as he talks about the consequences of unethical behavior and how to make better decisions.
-Email Tim at [email protected] or fill out the Contact Tim form to schedule him to speak to your organization or association today!
+He can help your organization cultivate an ethical workplace.
+His message will resonate with the audience as he discusses unethical behavior’s consequences and how to make better decisions.
+Fill out his contact form to schedule a training or speaking for your business or organization.